Shuflduf/yanimator/README.md

 ### QoL stuff

 - [ ] Preview of AnimationCells and OAMs in side panel, and maybe in timeline too (something like paint.net's layers window)

+# Attributions

+Icons used are from [FamFamFamSilkIcons](http://www.famfamfam.com/lab/icons/silk/) by Mark James, licensed under a [Creative Commons Attribution 2.5 License.](https://creativecommons.org/licenses/by/2.5/)

+(...yea, the link is dead because this icon pack is ancient, i got the icons from [here](https://github.com/legacy-icons/famfamfam-silk))